FCC Decision Paves Way for Technology that Blocks Illegal Robocalls

 "Instead of being driven crazy by robocalls, consumers will soon be in the driver's seat and able slam the brakes on unwanted calls,"Attorney General Roy Cooper said in a statement.
 "Call-blocking technology can help consumers free their phone lines from these frustrating calls."

-The Federal Communications Commission voted on Thursday to allow phone carriers to offer consumers technology to block robocalls.
+The Federal Communications Commission (FCC) voted on Thursday to allow phone carriers to offer consumers technology to block robocalls.
 The FCC's decision follows a letter from Cooper and 38 other state attorneys general urging the federal regulator to let phone companies use call-blocking technologies to protect consumers from unwanted calls and scams.

 Technologies now exist for phone carriers to find and block automatically dialed, pre-recorded calls, but several major phone companies claimed legal barriers to using it.
 After receiving the letter from Cooper and the other attorneys general as well as dozens of petitions about unwanted calls, the FCC voted to clarify its interpretation of federal telecommunications statutes to permit call-blocking technology and strengthen existing law.